Showciety/SGB/README.md

 Game setup is *the* hardest part of Crowd Control.
 Crowd Control has instructions for every game they support.
 You can access the game list [here](https://crowdcontrol.live/games/).
 Once you have selected your game there should be a linke on the left titled "Game Setup Guide".
 Again, we're happy to try to help in [#sgb25-setup-help](https://discord.com/channels/475693157720522752/1427377014247129283) if you are having trouble.

-## Crowd Control Discord
+## Crowd Control Overlay

-Crowd Control also has a [Discord server](https://discord.warp.world/) that they also offer help through if we are unable to fix your problem.
+Crowd Control provides a browser source overlay that shows what effects are active and who sent them.
+It's meant to fit over top of the game.
+You can configure how it looks in the Crowd Control app including transparencies.
+We've included pre-sized browser sources for each aspect ratio for you to paste your overlay URL into.
+It'll need to be done for each aspect ratio since you can only set one size for an individual browser source.

+You can find your URL in the Crowd Control app under "Overlay & Assets".
+Paste it as the URL for one or more of the pre-sized browser sources in their respective scenes:
+* 16:9 Crowd Control Overlay Source
+* 8:7 Crowd Control Overlay Source
+* 4:3 Crowd Control Overlay Source

 ## Set Up Charity Donations

 In the Crowd Control app go to "Config" -> "Charity" and enter our campaign ID, `a8c73e5a-1760-4d49-864e-2528e5a71c10`, into the "Enter Campaign by ID" box and **click the paper airplane button**.
 It should come up and show our campaign name: "Showciety Gives back 2025 (SGB25)", part of the description of the campaign and a link to the campaign.
 If this matches please click "Play for this Charity".
 Your viewers will now be able to donate for Crowd Control Coins.

+## Crowd Control Discord

+Crowd Control also has a [Discord server](https://discord.warp.world/) that they also offer help through if we are unable to fix your problem.

 # Donation Incentive Ideas